SchoolOfCode/project-guidelines/project-week.md

 - Use your user personas to craft a user journey and experience that stands out and solves the problem you set out to solve
 - We want to see a custom front-end experience, and hear the reasons why you've chosen to design it like this
 - The look, feel, and brand of the product/app should all align and we'd like to hear the reasons you've decided this was the right approach
-- Animations/customisations can make a big difference in user experience - make sure you highlight these in your presentations if you implement them
+- Make sure you highlight anything you want people to see in your presentations - we can only know what you show us, so if you've got a cool little animation or feature, be sure to show it clearly rather than expect people to notice

 ## Diagram depicting how your stack is set up